 NAMRA opposes the proposed Champlain Hudson Power Express as it provides direct monetary support to Candian hydropower and undermines the local economy in New York.
-The importation of electricity from Canada will make it more difficult for local clean energy suppliers in New York to get their power on the grid.
+The importation of electricity from Canada will local clean energy in New York to get their power on the grid.
+According to a 2014 Environmental Impact Statement on the project, will only create 26 direct, fulltime jobs for New Yorkers.

 On April 22, 2019, New York City Mayor Bill DiBlasio announced a Green New Deal for the City which includes Hydro-Quebec power from Canada.
 In a simultaneous press release, Hydro-Quebec embraced the chance to get the stalled CHPE project going.